yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps.md

     curl http://localhost:3000
     ```

-16. Leave the application running for the next task
+16. Leave the application running for the next task.

-17. If you received a JSON response to the /speakers content request and an HTML response from the web application, your environment is working as expected
+17. If you received a JSON response to the /speakers content request and an HTML response from the web application, your environment is working as expected.

 ### Task 2: Enable browsing to the web application

 In this task, you will open a port range on the agent VM so that you can browse to the web application for testing.

-1. From the Azure portal select the resource group you created named fabmedical-SUFFIX
+1. From the Azure portal select the resource group you created named fabmedical-SUFFIX.

-2. Select the Network Security Group associated with the build agent from your list of available resources
+2. Select the Network Security Group associated with the build agent from your list of available resources.

     ![In this screenshot of your list of available resources, the sixth item is selected: fabmedical-(suffix obscured)-nsg (Network security group).](media/image49.png)

-3. From the Network interface essentials blade, select **Inbound security rules**
+3. From the Network interface essentials blade, select **Inbound security rules**.

     ![In the Network interface essentials blade, Inbound security rules is highlighted under Settings.](media/image50.png)

-4. Select **Add** to add a new rule
+4. Select **Add** to add a new rule.

     ![In this screenshot of the Inbound security rules windows, a red arrow points at Add.](media/image51.png)